LiveScribe - Paper do the talking, and Thinking

 Livescribe 3 Smartpen

-LiveScribe, an Oakland, Calif. company, releases tomorrow one of the more wondrous communication features we’ve seen lately.
+LiveScribe, an Oakland, Calif. company, will release one of the most wondrous communication features we’ve seen lately tomorrow.

 It has developed technology that lets you take handwritten notes from a lecture or interview with a high-tech pen.
 The pen will remember everything that was being said when you took the notes.